No Man's Sky: Post-release updates

 Since its release, No Man's Sky has gained numerous free updates which have added in new gameplay features, including those originally envisioned by Hello Games but not included by release such as base building, alongside gameplay and engine improvements, quality of life features, and bug fixes.
 Murray said that such expansions to bring in new features were more appropriate than offering downloadable content due to the procedural generation systems within the game.
 Former Sony executive Shahid Ahmad, who led Sony's efforts to get No Man's Sky, stated that Hello Games had a planned schedule of updates for the game as early as 2013.
 With the release of "Sentinel" in February 2022, Murray said that Hello Games considers No Man's Sky nowhere near finished, as "the team are always coming up with new things that they want to do with the game: new content and features and areas for improvement."
 Later patches starting with "Worlds, Part One", were based on technology and gameplay that Hello Games had developed for their next game, Light No Fire, and brought into No Man's Sky.
 For example, Murray said that the Voyagers update, which introduced customized spaceships with expandable interiors, were based on similar technology that will be in Light No Fire to support ocean-going vessels.
+Murray says that they plan to continue to release updates to No Man's Sky following the release of Light No Fire.

 With the "Expeditions" update in March 2021, the game has introduced time-limited Expeditions that are curated experiences to introduce various features of the gameplay through milestones.
 Players can earn rewards consisting of customization options that can be redeemed in any other saved game.
 For example, one such reward during the second seasonal expedition was the ability to unlock a version of the Normandy, the spacecraft from the Mass Effect series from BioWare, coinciding with the release of Mass Effect Legendary Edition.
 Another Expedition in October 2021 just ahead of both Halloween and the release of the theatrical Dune adaptation, introduced giant worms to the game's fauna.
 A seventh expedition named "Leviathan", released in May 2022, introduced "space whale" organic frigates, which can be recruited into a player's frigate fleet.
 More recently, Expeditions have been released after each major update to introduce the new gameplay features of that update to the player, and with the "Omega" update, players can start an Expedition with an existing character, bringing in a limited set of resources to help them get started, and then return with their gains back into their original save at the conclusion of the expedition.